AphazMBA10083669/kinemaapp/README.md

    The app supports Google Sign-In for seamless authentication.
 Users can log in using their Google account, providing a quick and secure way to access the app.

 3. IMDb API Integration
-   The app integrates with the IMDb API (via RapidAPI) to provide detailed information on movies, TV shows, and video games.
-Users can search, browse, and view information directly sourced from IMDb.
+   The app integrates with the IMDb API (via RapidAPI) to provide detailed information on movies coming form top rated or popular, and even from premeiring or upcoming films.
+Users can search, browse, and view information directly sourced from IMDb API.

 4. Custom RESTful API
    The application is built with a custom RESTful API to manage backend operations, offering efficient data retrieval and storage while keeping the app’s content dynamic and up-to-date.

+6. Search Bar
+A person can search for their specific movie in the search bar

-5. Rating
+7. Rating
-  The application once a user selects their movie after searching, the
+  The application once a user selects their movie after searching, the user can rate it from 1 to 5 stars in the represation of the emojies(the slidebar)

-6. Biometric Authentication
+8. Biometric Authentication
    For enhanced security, biometric authentication (such as fingerprint or face recognition) is implemented.
 This allows users to quickly and securely access the app using their device's biometric sensors.

-7. Offline Mode
+9. Offline Mode
    The app includes an Offline Mode feature to allow users to access previously viewed data without an active internet connection.
 Data syncs when a connection is re-established.

-8. Multi-Language Support
+10. Multi-Language Support
    Multi-language support enables users to switch between English and two South African languages, ensuring a more inclusive user experience.
 The languages can be changed via the settings.

-9. Push Notifications
+11. Push Notifications
    Push notifications keep users informed of updates, recommendations, and news within the app, enhancing engagement and delivering timely information.

-10. Settings Pages
+12. Settings Pages
     Kinema includes several settings pages for users to personalize their experience:
     - User Profile Page: Edit profile details, such as username and profile picture.
     - Security Page: Manage login credentials and biometric authentication.